Bipalium

 Bipalium is a genus of large predatory land planarians.
 They are often loosely called "hammerhead worms" or "broadhead planarians" because of the distinctive shape of their head region.
 Land planarians are unique in that they possess a "creeping sole", a highly ciliated region on the ventral epidermis that helps them to creep over the substrate.
 Native to Asia, several species are invasive to the United States, Canada, and Europe.
-Some studies have begun the investigation of the evolutionary ecology of these invasive planarians.
+Some studies have begun the investigation of the evolutionary ecology of these planarians.

 Etymology

 The name Bipalium comes from Latin bi-, "two" + pala, "shovel" or "spade", because species in this genus resemble a pickaxe.

 Description

 The genus Bipalium was initially defined by Stimpson to include land planarians with the head broadened, forming a head plate.
 Later, in 1899, Ludwig von Graff divided it into three genera according to the shape of the head: